johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 opportunistically signal their support for alternative transport protocols (e.g., DNS over TLS (DoT), DNS over HTTPS (DoH) and DNS over QUIC (DoQ)) directly within the additional section of authoritative DNS responses.
-This "hint-based" approach aims to enable recursive resolvers to discover and upgrade transport connections more efficiently, thereby improving privacy, security, and performance for subsequent interactions.
+This "hint-based" approach aims to enable resolvers to discover and upgrade transport connections more efficiently, thereby improving privacy, security, and performance for subsequent interactions.

 The mechanism is designed to not require any protocol change.
 It is safe, backward-compatible, and effective even when DNSSEC validation